FreeCAD

 Made to build for the real world

 FreeCAD is made primarily to design objects for the real world.
 Everything you do in FreeCAD uses real-world units, be it microns, kilometers, inches or feet, or even any combination of units.
-FreeCAD offers tools to produce, export and edit solid, full-precision models, export them for 3D printing or CNC machining, create 2D drawings and views of your models, perform analyses such as Finite Element Analyses, or export model data such as quantities or bills of materials.
+FreeCAD offers tools to produce, export and edit solid, full-precision models, export them for 3D printing or CNC machining, create 2D drawings and views of your models, perform analyzes such as Finite Element Analyzes, or export model data such as quantities or bills of materials.

 File formats frenzy

-FreeCAD allows you to import and export models and many other kinds of data from your models such as analyses results or quantities data to dozens of different file formats such as STEP, IGES, OBJ, STL, DWG, DXF, SVG, SHP, DAE, IFC or OFF, NASTRAN, VRML, OpenSCAD CSG and many more, in addition to FreeCAD's native FCStd file format.
+FreeCAD allows you to import and export models and many other kinds of data from your models such as analyzes results or quantities data to dozens of different file formats such as STEP, IGES, OBJ, STL, DWG, DXF, SVG, SHP, DAE, IFC or OFF, NASTRAN, VRML, OpenSCAD CSG and many more, in addition to FreeCAD's native FCStd file format.
 Add-on workbenches can also add more file formats.

 Key features of FreeCAD include: